hexaStud/WebBuilder/Readme.md

 </html>
 ```

-3. Create your main typescript file and change the path in the index.html script import
+3. Create your main Typescript file and adjust the path of the import in your index.html if needed.

-The typescript file should contain the hexa-studio oop index point
+The Typescript file should follow the conventions of the *hexa-studio OOP* template.

 ```
 import {WebBuilder} from "../src/WebBuilder.js";